Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

 Then navigate through shape families to your precise target shape.

-* From the **Shape palette**:
+#### Via the shape palette

 The shape palette (see next section) allows to assign a shape to the selected glyph.

-It also allows to drag n' drop a shape to a target location, thus without the need of any underlying glyph.
+This is done by a double-click on the desired shape in the palette.

 ### The Shape Palette

+The palette offers the ability to choose the desired shape for a selected glyph.

-Even if no precise pixels can be selected, you can often directly drag a "ghost" Inter from the shape palette, located on the right side of the sheet view, and drop this ghost at the desired target location.
+And even if no precise glyph can be selected, you can directly drag a "ghost" Inter from the shape palette, located on the right side of the sheet view, and drop this ghost at the desired target location.

-The initial view of the shape palette is a global view of all shape families.
+The starting aspect of the shape palette is a catalog of all shape families.
 It exhibits a dark-gray background, with one representative button for each shape family.
-Nothing can be dragged from this global view:
+Nothing can be dragged from this catalog, you must first select a shape family:

 ![](../assets/images/shape_palette.png)

 #### Entering shape family
-Pressing a shape family button replaces the global view by a specific palette dedicated to the selected shape family.
+Pressing a shape family button replaces the catalog view by a specific palette dedicated to the selected shape family.
 For example, pressing on the clefs family button gives: